lnorman1396/CSI-Automation-Toolset/README.md

 ## App Structure

 The app is organized with a main script (`main.py`) that serves as the entry point, and a `pages` directory that contains subdirectories for different categories of scripts.
 Each subdirectory contains Python scripts that can be run in the Streamlit app.
-The structure is as follows:
+The structured (example) is as follows:

 my_app/
 ├── main.py